sftcd/openssl/esnistuff/design.md

 [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02)
 spec.
-- So far, there's no special session or state handling, so things seem to work ok for initial handshakes, but we've yet to look at tickets or resumption at all.
+- So far, there's no special session or state handling, so things seem to work fine for initial handshakes.
+Starting to think about [resumtion](resumption.md) now and it seems there's a bit of work to do.
 - The most up to date [README.md](https://github.com/sftcd/openssl/tree/master/esnistuff) for that code.